Swiss-Polar-Institute/data-management-guidance/content/backing_up_data.md

 Think carefully about how often data should be backed up and if full backups or partial backups for files that have changed, are needed.
 Documentation, code, plots and other associated files should also be backed up alongside the data.
 Automating backups will make everything much simpler and helps to avoid mistakes.

 Arguably it is much simpler to do a full backup of files each time and retain these for a certain period of time.
-If data and associated files are not being worked on any longer, then as long as the backups are secure and regularly checked, these could be backed up every month, for example.
+If data and associated files are not being worked on any longer, then as long as the backups are secure and regularly checked, these could be backed up less often.

-If however files are being worked on, on a daily basis, daily backups can be very useful.
+If however files are being worked on on a daily basis, daily backups should be done.
 In this case, a backup of a subset of the files may be considered.

 #### Size of backup

-It is important to consider how much space each backup will take and therefore how much total space is required for all of your backups.
-Data volume and also the number of files will both affect how long the backup takes to complete.
+It is important to consider how much space each backup will take and therefore how much total space is required for all backups.
+Data volume and the number of files will both affect how long the backup takes to complete.

 #### Retention of backups